-Whatever your personal trigger is, you can recognize it the moment you start to feel like your thoughts are out of your control.
+You can usually recognize it the moment you start to feel like your thoughts are out of your control.
 It is often accompanied by a raised heart rate, faster breathing, sometimes shaking, and the clear sense of utter rage.
+The clenching of teeth, sweating, stomach aches, and even dizziness have all been reported as early warning signs of an impending rage.
 There are other symptoms, but it really does depend on your particular psyche as to whether you exhibit them.
-The clenching of teeth, sweating, stomach aches, and even dizziness have all been reported as early warning signs of an impending rage.

-Learn your triggers, and you are on your way to dealing with them.
+Find our what your triggers are, and you are on your way to dealing with them.
 If you find it hard to decipher what exactly is triggering you, it may help to ask a friend who you play with regularly.
-For those of us who ‘rage quit’ games regularly may notice that it is easier for to see the triggers from the outside, rather than from within.
+Those of us who ‘rage quit’ games regularly may notice that it is easier to see the triggers from the outside, rather than from within.

 1. Take a Break

 Taking a break from a particularly frustrating level is something that should help you calm down quickly.
 Just like with many other problems, taking your mind off the game can immediately make you feel more relaxed.
 It also has a critical side-effect of sometimes improving your performance on your return.

 Ever spent hours trying to pass a level on a game, only to take a short break, come back and beat it immediately?
 That may not be a coincidence.
 A learning technique called “incubation” has been discussed in the music industry from quite some time, and the idea centers around the fact that your brain will continue to decipher the things you learn in everyday life, even when you are not consciously thinking about them.
 This mostly happens when we sleep, often letting us wake up with a fresh perspective on a problem.